Transport regimes of biphoton-state quantum walks in ordered and disordered arrays of nonlinear waveguides

-\textit{Conclusion}.---We characterized the transport regimes of biphoton states in ANWs.
+\textit{Conclusion}---We characterized the transport regimes of biphoton states in ANWs.
 In an ordered homogeneous array, the process was not purely ballistic.
 Particularly, a transition was observed between the superballistic and superdiffusive regimes at low propagation distances.
 In fact, this transition occurs always at the same value of $C_0 z$ regardless of the characteristics of the array, provided that border effects can be neglected.
 At large propagation distances the system remains in a superdiffusive regime for an injection in the center, while it tends to a ballistic propagation for an injection in the corner waveguide.
-Indeed, the existence of the superballistic regime is a notable feature because it appears naturally even in an ordered homogeneous array (without the need for special patterns in the lattice).
+Indeed, the existence of the superballistic regime is a notable feature because it appears naturally even in an ordered homogeneous array (without the need for special coupling patterns in the lattice).
 With the introduction of disorder, Anderson localization effects were observed at large propagation distances.
 Moreover, the propagation region presenting superballistic transport shrinks (and even disappears) with the disorder strength.
-Lastly, the effect of disorder on the system seems to be larger in the case of diagonal disorder.
+Lastly, for typical experimental figures the effect of disorder on the system is larger in the case of diagonal disorder.
+In future work, it would be valuable to explore the connection between the findings presented here and the evolution in the linear supermode basis of the array \cite{Kapon1984,Barral2020} and that of the correlation matrix \cite{Peruzzo2010}.
 The results obtained here are relevant for the engineering of integrated photonic platforms based on ANWs.
-Also, the study of disorder in ANWs helps to characterize its effects and to explore the possibility to use it as a design parameter in integrated photonics applications.
+Also, the study of disorder in ANWs sheds light on its effects and even its potential as a design parameter in integrated photonics applications.
 In addition, it is relevant for understanding the repercussions of random errors inherent in a manufacturing process.

-E.A.R.-G. and J.D.-Q. acknowledge support from the Vice-rectory for Research at the University of Costa Rica.
+\textit{Acknowledgments}---E.A.R.-G. and J.D.-Q. acknowledge support from the Vice-rectory for Research at the University of Costa Rica (Project no. C6122).